felixgborrego/kubectl-envkustomize/README.md

 ## Why This Plugin?

-I've used Kustomize extensively over the years, and I've always missed the ability to evaluate environment variables in overlays.
+I've used Kustomize extensively over the years and always missed the ability to evaluate environment variables in overlays.

 The recommended approach, using patches and overlays, is just ugly and too much work when managing a large fleet of clusters.
 It can be a pain, even for basic tasks like patching an image name!